 Tai Long Wan

-Considered one of the most beautiful bays in all of Hong Kong, but again takes determination to get to as it’s a bit of a hike (almost 45 minutes) and an all-day trip.
+Considered one of the most beautiful bays in all of Hong Kong, but again takes determination to get to as it’s a bit of a hike (the best part of an hour) and an all-day trip.

-Access: To make the journey easier, take a taxi from Sai Kung Town to the Sai Wan Pavilion, and then follow the trail down to Sai Wan beach, and continue along the path, passing Ham Tin and Tai Wan beaches along the way.
+How to get to Tai Long Wan: To make the journey easier, take a taxi from Sai Kung Town to the Sai Wan Pavilion, and then follow the trail down to Sai Wan beach, and continue along the path, passing Ham Tin and Tai Wan beaches along the way.
+Or, if you’re up for adventure, take the minibus from Sai Kung Town Centre to Pak Tam Au, and hike section 2 of the Maclehose Trail down to the beach (a roughly 6.5km walk, take water!)

 A word of warning about Hong Kong beaches